Champions League Twenty20: Reception and impact

 Several attempts were made at improving reception.
 The marketing campaign for 2010 included television commercials featuring Bollywood stars while the 2011 edition had Shahrukh Khan as brand ambassador and an opening ceremony featuring international hip-hop artists.
 The ratings for the 2010 edition, held in South Africa, improved to 1.45.
-This is attributed to better performances by the IPL teams: the final, won by the Chennai Super Kings, drew an all-India rating of 3.30 while matches with the Mumbai Indians had an average rating of 2.11.
+This is attributed to better performances by the IPL teams: the final, won by the Kolkata Knight Riders, drew an all-India rating of 3.30 while matches with the Mumbai Indians had an average rating of 2.11.
 The tournament format was changed in 2011 to introduce a three-day qualifying stage which allowed the inclusion of a fourth IPL team and weaker teams to be eliminated early.
 The 2011 edition saw the average rating increase to 1.64 but depended on IPL teams featuring in both semi-finals and the final.

 Despite low viewership, the tournament succeeded in providing a global stage and significant financial support for low-profile teams.
 Players have also capitalised on the opportunity to further their careers in Twenty20 cricket.
 Kieron Pollard helped Trinidad and Tobago finish runners-up in the 2009 edition, including an innings where he scored 54 runs off 18 balls.
 This earned him an IPL contract at the 2009 IPL players auction where he was sold for an undisclosed amount after attracting the maximum possible bid of $750,000.
 Sunil Narine and Kevon Cooper also earned IPL contracts after competing for Trinidad and Tobago in the 2011 edition.
 Previously relatively unknown, Narine and Cooper were sold for $700,000 and $50,000 respectively at the 2012 IPL auction and made immediate impacts to their teams.
 In particular, Narine helped his team win the 2012 Indian Premier League and was named Player of the Tournament.